 At Beaumont, we take the welfare of our students very seriously.

 To this end, we have created the following resources which are displayed around school and are in student planners, alongside other guidance on student well-being.

-In addition to this, Beaumont commissions the services of a school counsellor/mentor as well as a counsellor and various mentors through the St Albans Plus Partnership.
+In addition to this, Beaumont commissions the services of a school mentor as well as other outreach workers through the St Albans Plus Partnership.
 Students must be referred by their Head of Year or a member of the school’s Leadership Team to access these services and there is usually a waiting list.
 Please see below for further details about our outreach workers.

 Mentor – Anesta Edge